Camille Janssen

 Camille Janssen (5 December 1837–18 April 1926) was a Belgian colonial civil servant and lawyer who held the position of Governor-General of the Congo Free State from 1886 to 1892.
+After 1893, Joseph Chailley would found the International Colonial Institute, for which Janssen would be the secretary-general.
 His son, Georges Janssen, would become head of the National Bank of Belgium.